MicrosoftDocs/power-platform/power-platform/guidance/coe/setup.md

 These are the requirements for using the solution.

-- Power Apps Premium license (per app, per user, or Dynamics 365 Online licenses).
+- Power Apps Premium license (per app, per user).

 - For the Core Components solution, only the admins need a Power Apps Premium license.
 For the Governance Components solution, all makers require a Premium license.
 For the Nurture Components solution, everyone will require a Premium license.